opendocsg/slw-judgments-backfill/2013_SGHC_266/report.md

 varying surgical techniques was a necessary part of surgical practice, the DC’s interpretation would expose surgeons to disciplinary action each time they varied a surgical technique.
 This was inimical to the best interests of patients.

 43     Further, the Appellant argued that the test for “generally accepted” in _Gobinathan_ was crafted to apply to mass-produced and standardised treatments like drugs and devices, and should not be applied to the area of surgical practice as that would lead to inappropriate requirements, such as the need for a “statistically significant study”, which would be onerous in surgical practice where treatments are customised to suit the unique conditions presented by each patient.
-The right test for a treatment being “generally accepted” should be the same as that for determining whether a doctor has breached the tortious duty of care owed to his patient, as stated in _Khoo James v Gunapathy d/o Muniandy and another appeal_ [2002] 1 SLR(R) 1024 (“ _James Khoo_ ”).
+The right test for a treatment being “generally accepted” should be the same as that for determining whether a doctor has breached the tortious duty of care owed to his patient, as stated in _Khoo James v Gunapathy d/o Muniandy and another appeal_ <span class="citation">[2002] 1 SLR(R) 1024</span> (“ _James Khoo_ ”).

 44     The Respondent submitted that there was no reason why surgical practice should be treated differently from drugs and devices.
 In any case, it had been the Appellant’s position until a late stage of the proceedings that the loop-PEG tube was a device.
 It could not be the case that every insertion of a device would amount to a surgical procedure.